Chart Color Schemes

 Macleay Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Macleay Island's dwelling structures, as per the latest Census, were 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 83.9% houses and 16.1% other dwellings.
-Home ownership on Macleay Island was 53.6%, with mortgaged dwellings at 23.7% and rented ones at 22.7%.
+Home ownership on Macleay Island stood at 53.6%, with mortgaged properties at 23.7% and rented ones at 22.7%.
 The median monthly mortgage repayment was $900, lower than Brisbane metro's average of $2,000.
-The median weekly rent on Macleay Island was $260, compared to Brisbane metro's $425.
-Nationally, Macleay Island's mortgage repayments were significantly lower at $900 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Median weekly rent was $260, compared to Brisbane metro's $425.
+Nationally, Macleay Island's mortgage repayments were significantly lower at $900 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing